 (1) Maximum Period Before Burial

 Belize law does not place a time limit within which burial or funeral arrangements must take place.
 However, remains will be buried in a pauper’s burial within 8 days of arrival at a morgue unless arrangements are made to pay for longer-term maintenance and burial or cremation.
+In Belize the morgue daily fee start at $35 USD per day.

 There is neither a time limit within which remains must be embalmed, nor a requirement for embalming of remains for export from Belize or import into the U.S. Two funeral homes in Belize offer partial or full embalming, though the process is not the same as the U.S. and next-of-kin are encouraged to consult their receiving funeral home to resolve any doubts about embalming, particularly if relatives wish to view the remains.
 Next-of-kin normally advise the funeral home if, for religious or other reasons, the body should not be embalmed.
+For more information on the importation requirement please visit CDC’s Importation of Human Remains

 There is no time limit within which remains must be cremated.